Moiramora Doul: Description

-The area is currently being conserved and enhanced by the Archaeological Department of the Government of Assam under a scheme initiated in 2010.
-The archaeological department, along with the Dibrugarh district administration and local youth organizations, has constructed a fence, a concrete museum, and an altar covering around 7 bighas of land.
-Within the site, there are 13 rock-cut idols and fragments of several idols preserved in the gardens and local galleries of the Moiramora Than archaeological site.
-Excavations conducted in 2018 revealed evidence of two different periods of cultural civilization.
-The museum showcases altars of ancient temples made of bricks, copper coins from the British era, silver flowers, stone sculptures, and clay bricks of various shapes.
+In 2010, the Government of Assam initiated a plan by the Archaeological Department to conserve and enhance the Moiramora Than.
+The archaeological department, along with the Dibrugarh district administration and local youth organisations, constructed a fence, a concrete museum, and an altar covering around 7 bighas of land.
+The site contains 13 rock-cut idols and fragments of several idols preserved in the gardens and local galleries of the Moiramora Than archaeological site.
+Excavations conducted in 2018 revealed evidence of two distinct periods of cultural civilisation.
+The museum showcases altars from ancient temples made of brick, copper coins from the British era, silver flowers, stone sculptures, and clay bricks of various shapes.
 Notably, the granite stone sculptures found here date back to the 8th to 9th centuries CE, while the sandstone sculptures are relatively more recent.